 From there it is pretty much the same steps we took before, shown here using burp.

-First we get the service in the systemd
+First we get the service in the systemd directory.

 After that you could grab the backup.sh in marcus’s home directory and ssh into the machine.